The Secret Lives of Mormon Wives: Production

 The first season's theme sequence was filmed at the Provo Utah Temple.

 Several months after Paul's "soft-swinging" scandal, the group was approached to star in a reality television series.
-In February 2023, Paul was arrested for domestic assault after an argument with her boyfriend, Dakota Mortensen.
-The incident was featured in the first episode of the series.
+In February 2023, Paul was arrested for domestic violence after an argument with her boyfriend, Dakota Mortensen; the incident was featured in the first episode of the series.
 The series' title sequence was filmed at the Provo Utah Temple.
 Production on the second season began in October 2024.

+In March 2026, filming of the show's fifth season was paused due to an ongoing investigation of another domestic violence allegation against Paul.
+In March 2026, video footage of the 2023 domestic violence incident was released, showing Paul throwing metal chairs during an altercation with her then-boyfriend, Dakota Mortensen.
+The footage also appears to show her five-year-old child being struck and crying during the incident.
+Later the following month, Hulu announced that the series would resume production at an unspecified date.
+Most recently, Taylor Frankie Paul returned to the show in a limited capacity, filming intros and opening credits.